Working to make Melbourne the world’s most ‘Visitable’ city

 In 2011, when Melbourne was first named the world's ‘most liveable city’, we started a discussion about what it would take for Melbourne to be recognised as the world’s ‘most visitable city’.
 From this came the term ‘visitability’ - a concept focused on improving the critical services at every point of the visitor journey in Melbourne and across Victoria – and the creation of Destination Melbourne’s Visitability Program.

-The program is led by representatives from Destination Melbourne, the City of Melbourne, Visit Victoria, Victoria Tourism Industry Council, the Professional Tour Guides Association, Travellers Aid Australia and the Committee for Melbourne.
+The program is led by representatives from Destination Melbourne, City of Melbourne, Transport for Victoria, Visit Victoria, Victoria Tourism Industry Council, the Professional Tour Guides Association, Travellers Aid Australia and the Committee for Melbourne.

 Five key factors were identified as having a significant impact on an outstanding visitor experience and journey.
 We focus on these pillars to help guide businesses in their delivery and development of positive and valuable visitor experiences.

 Find out why these businesses and organisations are Melbourne's leaders when it comes to the pillars behind Visitability.

 Sense of Welcome is the first impression a visitor gets of a destination, service or product, including your website.
 Visitability is about ensuring your visitors feel highly valued, and the connection at each stage is warm, friendly, and – where possible – personalised.